fealone/salvare/README.md

 # salvare
-This tool is for sending directories to storage on clouds for backup. 'salvare' means save in English.
+This tool is for sending directories to storage on clouds for backup.
+'salvare' means save in Latin.